Swiss-Library-Service-Platform/slsp-authorities/workshop/step1-hands-on.md

    Follow the prompts to set up your new Cloud App project.

-   **Important:** When asked for Environment URL, use the HPH Sandbox URL:
+   **Important:** When asked for Environment URL, use:
    ```
    https://slsp-hph-psb.alma.exlibrisgroup.com/institution/41SLSP_HPH
    ```

-   Verify that the project structure is created.
+   Verify that the project structure is created:
+   - `manifest.json`
+   - ...

 4. **Start the development server**
    ```bash